Sable/wu-wei-handbook/create-new-implementation.md

 An implementation needs to specify whether and how it uses the parameters that may vary between different experiments but are common to all implementations of the same benchmark.
 The first and most common case is the input size used, which by convention may be one of 'small', 'medium, 'large' values for which all benchmarks should provide concrete values.

 For any benchmark, the 'small' value means the implementation should execute quickly but we do not really bother about the time spent in the computation.
 This is used to quickly test the correctness of the implementation (after various automatic transformations during the build phase).
 The 'medium' value means the implementation should execute long enough for performance measurements to stabilize but still quickly enough to deliver timely results, typically 1-10 seconds.
-The 'large' value means the input should be scaled up to see if the 'medium' results how the performance varies with a bigger load.
+The 'large' value means the input should be scaled up to see how the performance varies with a bigger load.

 Since the concrete values are common between different implementations, they are specificed in the 'benchmark.json' description file.
 In our example, ('benchmarks/template/benchmark.json') you will find the following values: